-The Anglicans and Lutherans worked together as one body until 1886 when the Prussian Lutherans went their own way, partly due to political and theological differences in Europe between Prussia and England.
-The German Lutherans focused their efforts on social work and education at a time when the British Anglicans were emphasizing conversion.
-Today the ELCJHL continues this call to witness through education and health care for Palestinians regardless of faith and provides for the spiritual needs of the Arab Lutheran community.
+The Anglicans and Lutherans worked together as one body until 1886, when the Prussian Lutherans went their own way, partly due to political and theological differences between Prussia and England.
+The German Lutherans focused their efforts on social work and education, while the British Anglicans prioritized conversion.
+Today the ELCJHL continues this call to witness through education and health care for Palestinians regardless of faith, while also providing for the spiritual needs of the Arab Lutheran community.

-The original aim of these Protestant mission efforts in the Holy Land was not to create a new church in the area, but to serve the poor and provide a proper education for Christians.
-Only later the former pupils of the Lutheran Schools helped to establish the Evangelical Lutheran Church.
-Many of these members became refugees at the time the State of Israel was created.
+The original aim of these Protestant mission efforts was not to create a new church in the area, but to serve the poor and provide quality education for Christians.
+Only later did the former pupils of the Lutheran Schools help to establish the local Evangelical Lutheran Church.
+Many of these members became refugees at the time of the creation of the State of Israel.

-During the 1970s the ELCJHL began to make its way toward independence as Lutherans world wide focused on “church to church” relationships rather than “church to mission field” relationships.
+During the 1970s, the ELCJ began to make its way toward independence, as Lutherans worldwide focused on “church to church” relationships rather than “church to mission field” relationships.
 In 1979 the German Propst transferred spiritual leadership to the first Palestinian Bishop, the Rev. Dr. Daoud Haddad, who had been vicar of the Jerusalem congregation for more than 30 years.
-The Synod of the ELCJHL had elected him as the first Arab Lutheran bishop in the whole Middle East.
+In selecting Rev. Dr. Haddad, the ELCJ had elected the first Arab Lutheran bishop in the whole Middle East.
 The election of a Palestinian as bishop proved to be very important as the ELCJ took its place among the churches of the region.
 The tenure of the Bishops of the Church is as follows:

 - 31 October 1979 – 30 October 1986 – Bishop Dr. Daoud Haddad